sweharris/yubikey-otp-sh/README.md

 If all is good then the first 12 characters of the OTP string; these are unique to each key and will always be there in every key press.

+Example of a good request:

+    % ./otp
+    Press the button on your key: (+)
+    Good code.
+Your ID is abcdefghijkl

+Example of a replay (the same OTP code presented twice)

+    % ./otp
+    Press the button on your key: (+)
+    Bad status code: REPLAYED_OTP
+    h=aJvUXOsedgQcavf2HKaKgdUF5Ro=
+    t=2022-03-23T13:22:43Z0131
+    otp=abcdefghijklktbtbguhbffbcifgblregbkvhrugenlv
+    nonce=jndlVdKyC85wfL7EWQEavySs
+    status=REPLAYED_OTP